bisturi/bisturi/docs/reference/10_callables.md

 ```

-Don't be shy, we can do more complex expressions
+Don't be shy, lets do more complex expressions

 ```python
 >>> class AllVariable(Packet):